hellohikimori/jobs/junior-dev-january-2018.md

 Hellohikimori is a creative digital studio in Paris.
 HKI produces diversified digital projects including web experiences and brand content for social medias.

 ## The job
 Join the dev team and learn with us on highly creative projects.
+You will work on digital experiences and showcase website.

 ## You
 - Curious and independant